When you were a small child, your parents taught you to count

 data, too.
 Our next task is to create a function that simulates the

-the one with images of a colored dot—
+second table—the one with images of a colored dot—just like the first

 function simulated the numeric table.
 Since the creation of images from